 This Elk County borough has a wide selection of shops and storefronts to peruse, and many feature items made right in Elk County, as well as the broader PA Wilds region!
 Galleries and consignment stores are just some of the fun places awaiting your presence!
 During your stop, check out the Elk County Council on the Arts to find a variety of locally-made artwork, or look into products made by Elkwood Arts, an organization that employs individuals with disabilities to make unique wooden products while adding to quality of life.

-The small community known as Emporium brings the town’s name to fruition, as this center of commerce in remote Cameron County showcases locally-made products and speciality gift items in storefronts throughout downtown.
-Be sure to check out the Potter County Chamber of Commerce & Artisan Center, which features works made by several area artisans, or step across the street and check out the small selection of products available at Aroma Cafe.
+The small community known as Emporium brings the town’s name to fruition, as this center of commerce in remote Cameron County showcases locally-made products and specialty gift items in storefronts throughout downtown.
+Be sure to check out the Cameron County Chamber of Commerce & Artisan Center, which features works made by several area artisans, or step across the street and check out the small selection of products available at Aroma Cafe.

 Located conveniently along Scenic Route 6 in Potter County, Coudersport offers a quaint downtown with shops selling locally-made artisan goods and antique products.
 From the Potter County Artisan Center, which stocks unique works by several county artisans, to other shops featuring products by single artisans, there is something for everyone.
 Take Route 6 eastward for a few miles to find the PA Lumber Museum store, or check out downtown Galeton and explore A Stroll Down Memory Lane, for even more regional products!
 (Read more about downtown Coudersport’s revitalization efforts here!)